Healthdirect Free Australian health advice you can count on.

 • get medical help as soon as possible

-The doctor will care for your wound and assess whether you are at risk of ABLV infection.
+The doctor will treat your wound and check if there's any chance of infection.

 Even if you have had the rabies vaccine, you should follow these steps.
-There is no treatment for ABLV infection once symptoms have started.
+There is no treatment for Australian bat lyssavirus infection once symptoms have started.

-If you are at risk of ABLV infection, you may need treatment.
-This consists of a combination of rabies immunoglobulin and rabies vaccine.
+If there's a chance that you have the infection, you may need treatment.
+This includes a combination of rabies immunoglobulin (antibody) and rabies vaccine.

-If you have been vaccinated against rabies before, you will need 2 further doses of vaccine.
+If you have had a rabies vaccine before, you will need 2 more doses of vaccine.

-If you have been bitten on the head or neck, you will need to be vaccinated within 48 hours.
+If you were bitten on your head or neck, you will need to be vaccinated within 48 hours.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.